supreethr23/microsoft_repo/Hands-on-Lab/module-4.md

 - Task 2: Perform assessment for migration to Azure SQL Database
 - Task 3: Perform assessment for migration to Azure SQL Managed Instance

+## Exercise 1: Perform database assessments
-### Task 1: Connect to the WideWorldImporters database on the SqlServer2008 VM
+## Task 1: Connect to the WideWorldImporters database on the SqlServer2008 VM

 In this task, you perform some configuration for the `WideWorldImporters` database on the SQL Server 2008 R2 instance to prepare it for migration.